Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 This chair is not only cheaper than the company’s most expensive executive office recliner, but it’s also a significant step up in terms of usability and quality.
 That said, there are still some issues (some of them serious) to be aware of.

-First and foremost, this chair suffers the same small height range adjustment that the chair we just talked about is saddled with.
+First and foremost, this chair suffers the same small height range adjustment that the chair we just discussed is saddled with.
 Here, the range spans 18.5” to 20.9.”
-Again, most office furniture offers at least a four-inch height adjustment range, so this left us wanting.
+Again, most office furniture offers at least a four-inch height adjustment range, which left us wanting.

-Although the weight limit is the same as the previous chair (250 pounds), here, that’s much more appropriate, given the seat height adjustment range, so we don’t have an issue with it.
+Although the weight limit is the same as the previous chair (250 pounds), given the seat height adjustment range, that’s much more appropriate here, so we don’t have an issue with it.

-Also, there are more ergonomic features on this model, which increases its score.
-Those include a waterfall style seat, improved lumbar support, and decent ergonomic head and neck support.
-Even better, with 4” of block foam padding underneath the leather, it’s surprisingly comfortable, and it’s offered in both brown and black which increases its aesthetic flexibility.
+Also, this model has more ergonomic features, which increase its score.
+Those include a waterfall-style seat, improved lumbar support, and decent ergonomic head and neck support.
+Even better, with 4” of block foam padding underneath the leather, it’s surprisingly comfortable.
+It’s offered in both brown and black, which increases its aesthetic flexibility.

-The armrests on this Viva Office Deluxe Reclining Chair are pretty cool too, in that they’re designed to move as you recline in the chair, providing a changing, ever-comfortable position.
+The armrests on this Viva Office Deluxe Reclining Chair are pretty cool, too, in that they’re designed to move as you recline in the chair, providing a changing, ever-comfortable position.
 We love it.
-This is the kind of finishing feature that makes a great chair.
+This is the finishing feature that makes a great chair.

-Still, if you really want a reclining office chair, and you only plan to use it lightly or moderately every day, this is a surprisingly good choice, even if it’s a bit more expensive than we’d like to see.
+Still, if you want a reclining office chair and you only plan to use it lightly or moderately every day, this is a surprisingly good choice, even if it’s a bit more expensive than we’d like to see.

-The one thing we’d love to see added would be a waterfall-style seat, but even without that, we have to admit, we like this chair more than its final score would first indicate.
-This is one we would recommend buying…IF you feel like you have to have a reclining office chair and meet the size and weight requirements, of course.
+The one thing we’d love to see added is a waterfall-style seat, but even without that, we must admit that we like this chair more than its final score would indicate.
+We would recommend buying it if you feel like you have to have a reclining office chair and meet the size and weight requirements, of course.

 Viva08501 High Back Bonded Leather Recliner with Footrest